-While the pungent, spicy flavor of radishes is always welcome in my salads and salsas, or even simply paired with bread and butter, I’ve found that roasting transformed them into an entirely different vegetable.
+While the pungent, spicy flavor of radishes is always welcome in my salads and salsas, or even simply paired with bread and butter, I’ve found that roasting transforms them into an entirely different vegetable.

 Roasted radishes lose much of their peppery bite and toothsome crunch.
 They become mouthwateringly juicy and surprisingly sweet, while maintaining a slight kick at the end.